 My dissertation work focused on multi-stakeholder corporate campaigns that target corporations directly over their social and/or environmental performance using a wide range of tactics, from public protests and consumer boycotts to shareholder resolutions and direct dialogue with corporate executives.
 The goals of this on-going project are to evaluate the opportunities for, and barriers to, social and environmental standard-setting in the informal regulatory sphere, and to better understand the uneven development of corporate responsibilities that results from these new governance processes.
 One particular area of interest is how activist campaigns intersect with elements of the corporate responsibility industry (such as proxy voting and investment consultants).

-- Gentrification, environmental activism, and the green city (with Winifred Curran, DePaul University):
+- Just Green Enough: Contesting environmental gentrification in Brooklyn and beyond (with Winifred Curran, DePaul University):

-- Market fictions: Constructing ethical spaces for the global diamond trade:
+- Ethical havens: Constructing and contesting ethical spaces for the global diamond trade: